Microgreen Grow Mats Verse Soil: Which is Better, Hemp, Bamboo, or Soil?

 The hemp mat is an excellent alternative to soil if you use a liquid fertilizer.
 You can see the difference in using a fertilizer with hemp in this two-part article

-I find it harder to sow seeds on the hemp mat, especially in smaller trays than with soil.
+I find sowing seeds on the hemp mat harder, especially in smaller trays, than with soil.
 A larger planting area gives you more room to spread out the mat.
 More on this below.

-I didn't get a photo of this, but when I took a closer look at the hemp and bamboo mats, I saw that the weave on the hemp mat is looser, more open, than the bamboo mats.
+I didn’t get a photo of this, but when I looked closer at the hemp and bamboo mats, I saw that the weave on the hemp mat is looser and more open than the bamboo mats.
 This gives the roots an easier time getting established in the hemp mat.

 The one negative, and it's a big one, is all of the loose fibers that the hemp mat drops when you touch and move it around.